Headroom and max headroom in audio production

 If possible, level the signal between -6 and -3 db (fs).
 So you still have enough dynamic leeway for somewhat louder passages.
 In classical music or in very dynamic pieces, we recommend setting the audio signal between -12 and -6 db (fs).

 Headroom when mixing is important because you can use your song as much as possible Bring mastering to a loudness that on the one hand corresponds to the current productions, but on the other hand loses as little of its own dynamism as possible.
 Here it makes sense to set a headromm of 3-6 db (fs) and accordingly to level the individual tracks in the mix so that this maximum headroom is achieved.
 So later in mastering you have fewer problems with instruments suddenly appearing much more than you originally thought in the mix.
-However, this cannot be completely avoided, since in mastering through the Limit strong compression takes place.
+However, this cannot be completely avoided, since in mastering through the Limiter strong compression takes place.
 This can only be avoided by sufficiently compressing the individual tracks in the mixdown so that a certain loudness is created for the desired headroom.
 However, there are no fixed guide values for this.
 It is up to the engineer to decide this.

 Sufficient headroom is desirable and useful, especially when it comes to a sensitive topic such as mastering.
 Processors and devices that handle dynamics often have to be used in the mastering process.
 For example, to achieve a compression of the signal or to raise individual frequency bands to compensate for the under-emphasis.